 These dogs are extremely intelligent, free-thinking, loyal companions for anyone up to the challenge of fulfilling their high exercise and training needs.
 They are used in search and rescue, obedience trials, and therapy dog activities.
-Though not recommended for first-time dog owners, this breed makes a wonderful companion ready to work alongside those who are willing to put in the time and energy they require for a happy life.
+Though not recommended for first-time dog owners, this breed makes a wonderful companion ready to work alongside owners with the time and dedication it requires to thrive.

-Coat and Color: Long coat in blonde, black, or black and tan
+Coat Color: Blonde, black, or black and tan

 Characteristics of the Hovawart

 The Hovawart is even-tempered and aware of its surroundings.
 Like other guardian breeds, Hovawarts are protective of their families and can be reserved around strangers, but early socialization can help these dogs embrace new people.
 They have especially loving personalities toward children and can get along well with other pets when introduced at a young age, though adult Hovawarts may try to dominate dogs they aren't familiar with.